luiseduardo1/Cormen-Algorithms-Data-Structures/Sorts/Quicksort/README.md

 #### Pros and cons:

-Despite the slow worst-case running time, quicksort is often the best practical choice for sorting because it's efficient on the average (and sorts in place).
+- Despite the slow worst-case running time, quicksort is often the best practical choice for sorting because it's efficient on the average (and sorts in place).
+- It is a popular algorithm for sorting large input arrays.

 ## Pseudocode